 The man behind the camera said he was excited to produce “another first” for Khmer cinema by replacing the typical supernatural horror story with a thriller grounded in reality.

-Dubey said The Mind Cage, which features an all-Khmer cast and was shot on less than $40,000 raised from family and friends, aims to introduce Cambodian audiences to the thriller genre without featuring the omnipresent ghost villains of the Kingdom’s cinema.
+Dubey said The Mind Cage - which features an all-Khmer cast and was shot on a budget of about $120,000 raised from investors, family and friends - aims to introduce Cambodian audiences to the thriller genre without featuring the omnipresent ghost villains of the Kingdom’s cinema.

 “I like psychological trillers, where the tensions are high because of humans and not ghosts,” said Dubey.